versatica/mediasoup-website/_includes/documentation/v3/mediasoup-client/api/Producer.md

 * `rid` field must not be set.
 The library will internally add it if the underlying browser supports RID.
 * `active` field must not be set.
 The library will internally set it to `true`.

-Check the mediasoup [Simulcast](/documentation/v3/mediasoup/rtp-parameters-and-capabilities#Simulcast) documentation for for information.
+Check the mediasoup [Simulcast](/documentation/v3/mediasoup/rtp-parameters-and-capabilities#Simulcast) documentation for more information.

 **SVC**

 If video SVC is desired, `encodings` array must contain a single entry with `active: true` and `scalabilityMode` indicating the number of spatial and temporal layers.

-Check the mediasoup [SVC](/documentation/v3/mediasoup/rtp-parameters-and-capabilities#SVC) documentation for for information.
+Check the mediasoup [SVC](/documentation/v3/mediasoup/rtp-parameters-and-capabilities#SVC) documentation for more information.
 </div>

 <div markdown="1" class="note warn">